 THINK OUTSIDE THE TOY BOX™

 I care about building people who can still think.
 In a world full of tools, scripts, and shortcuts, that skill matters more than any new thing.
+Whether a team or a teen, toddler or toy company, creative and critical thinking is more essential than ever.

 That’s when the work I do now came into focus.